 - Wood, Species, Quality: There is a wide variance in cost and quality between woods and their suitability as shoe trees.
 Birch, maple and cedar are well-regarded woods used the production of shoe trees.
 However, this isn't really an indication of quality.
 For cedar wood, we use Western Red Cedar.
 Within this species, one can loosely divide quality into three parts: 1.
 Inner Heartwood, 2.
 Outer Heartwood, 3.
 Sap.
 The closer to the core the better the quality: higher levels of tannin oil (more aromatic and bug resistant), a nicer pinkish colour and generally fewer imperfections.
 The closer to the edge, the more imperfections it has, the less tannin oil there is, the cheaper it will be.
 Then there is Fir wood a.k.a Chinese cedar...
 It looks like cedar but is inferior in quality and does not belong to the cedar family.
 We use the inner and outer heartwood.
 Many lower quality cedar shoe trees will use the sap, or worse, Fir wood.
 A common trick is to spray cedar oil on shoe trees that use inferior or fake cedar.
 A quality wood will look better, smell better and be less prevalent to decay.

-If you purchase your shoe trees on marketplaces like eBay, from a seller who is offering everything but the kitchen sink, there is a good chance you won't be investing in a quality pair of trees.
-If you do, do check out what the seller's return policy is and where infact it is coming from (e.g. dropshipping, which can make returning them complicated).
+If you purchase your shoe trees on marketplaces like eBay, from a sellers who are offering everything bar the kitchen sink, there is a good chance you won't be investing in a quality pair of trees.
+If you do, do check out what the seller's guarantee and return policy; and where infact the product is coming from (e.g. local or via dropshipping - which can make returning them complicated).

 Selecting A Size